 Can I get a tax credit for daycare if I am a stay-at-home parent?

-Does the Child and Dependent Care tax credit apply for private school expenses?
+Does the Child and Dependent Care tax credit apply to private school expenses?